-The chair, student, and at least one additional voting member of the committee must be physically present for the entire duration of all oral components of the examination.
+College Handbook.
+Remote exams will not be scheduled unless a petition has been approved by the Graduate College.
+It is suggested that students begin the process of approval by submitting the petition at least 6 weeks prior to their desired exam date.
+For on campus students, the chair, student, and at least one additional voting member of the committee must be physically present for the entire duration of all oral components of the examination.
 If the committee has more than one chair, all chairs must be physically present; in these cases, no additional voting member is required to be physically present.
 All voting members of the committee must be present in person or participate via teleconference or other electronic communication media during the examination, deliberation and results determination.